Packaging your code is important.

-If you want to install packages from a source different from PyPI, (say, if your packages are proprietary), you can do it by hosting a simple http server, running from the directory which holds those packages which need to be installed.
+If you want to install packages from a source other than PyPI, (say, if your packages are proprietary), you can do it by hosting a simple http server, running from the directory which holds those packages which need to be installed.

 Showing an example is always beneficial

-Say if you are after installing a package called MyPackage.tar.gz, and assuming this is your directory structure:
+For example, if you want to install a package called MyPackage.tar.gz, and assuming this is your directory structure:

 Go to your command prompt and type: